gchrupala/supervision/assessment-criteria.md

 MSc Thesis Assessment Criteria
 ==============================

-Research Question
+##Research Question

-:   Is the subject clearly delineated?
+   Is the subject clearly delineated?
 Is the central research question
     introduced in a clear and analytically skilled way?
 Is the research question formulated clearly and succinctly?
 Are the concepts used formulated and defined clearly?
 Is the societal and scientific